serverless/examples/aws-node-http-api-typescript-dynamodb/README.md

 # compiling

-You can compile the ts files in this directory by 1st installing typescript via
+> Note: TypeScript is intentionally held at `5.x` — the TypeScript 7 native compiler isn't yet

-`npm install -g typescript`
+> supported by the surrounding ecosystem tooling (checked 2026-07-20).

-then
+Serverless Framework v4 has a built-in esbuild bundler, so there is no manual compilation step.
+Just run

 `npm i`

-You can then run the compiler by running `tsc` in this directory.
-It will pull the settings from .tsconfig and extra @types from package.json.
-The output create.js file is what will be uploaded by serverless.
+and the `.ts` handlers under `todos/` are packaged natively by `serverless package` / `serverless deploy` using the `tsconfig.json` in this directory.

-For brevity, I have just demonstrated this to match with the todos/create.js, todos/list.js, todos/get.js and todos/update.js lambda function
+For brevity, I have just demonstrated this to match with the todos/create.ts, todos/list.ts, todos/get.ts and todos/update.ts lambda function

 ## Usage